Schillers/HMS/README.md

 ## Getting Started

-These scripts have been tested and built using Ubuntu 14.04 VPS builds.
+These scripts have been tested and built using Ubuntu 16.04 LTS VPS builds.
 To ensure a smooth deployment, it is recommended that the same configuration is utilised when using these scripts.

 ## Features
 * Deploy [Snake](https://github.com/countercept/snake)